-The International Human Rights Network of Academies and Scholarly Societies is a worldwide network of about 60 academies that assists scientists, scholars, engineers, and health professionals around the world who are subjected to severe repression solely for having non-violently exercised their rights as promulgated by the Universal Declaration of Human Rights (UDHR).
+3. International Human Rights Network of Academies and Scholarly Societies8 professionals around the world who are subjected to severe repression solely for having nonviolently exercised their rights as promulgated by the Universal Declaration of Human Rights (UDHR).
 It also promotes human rights consciousness-raising and institutional commitment to human rights work among national academies and scholarly societies worldwide.